Leading media intelligence company, Isentia, has announced the introduction of an industry-first feature to its broadcast monitoring service.

 “We’ve also upgraded our media player to give communication professionals full control of video and radio content so they can quickly jump to the relevant keyword or watch it again,” he said.

-In addition to Boundary Detection, Isentia has built new Ad Filtering functioning, using Artificial Intelligence to identify different sound waves between news, advertisements and even music to detect and remove advertisements from automated broadcast monitoring .
+Isentia also built new Ad Filtering functionality, using AI to identify different sound waves between news, advertisements and even music.
+This detects and removes advertisements from automated broadcast monitoring .
 “As one of the pioneers in the media intelligence industry, we are excited to offer such an innovative and practical feature to all our clients as part of our service.” says Russell.

 “Human input has helped develop the AI model by spending months monitoring and annotating news data across TV and radio.
 We then trained the model to mimic the professional annotators and recognise which content was advertising and which content was a news broadcast”.